Drako/GameOfLife/README.md

 GameOfLife
 ==========

-"Game of Life" implementation using OpenGL.
+"Game of Life" implementation using OpenCL.

 Requirements
 ------------